dnoegel/dnoegel.github.io/content/posts/2023-11-22-climate-control.md

 | KY-005      | Data      |     ESP32 |     32 |                                                                                                        |

 ## The sketch
-The sketch uses the `IRemote` library to read/send IR signals and `PubSubClient` to receive and publish messages via MQTT.
+The sketch uses the `IRremote` library to send IR signals and `PubSubClient` to receive and publish messages via MQTT.

 ```c
 #include <IRremote.hpp>